Developing with Tamagui

 key: 'Alt',

-delay: 800
+delay: 800,

 })

-Debug pragma
+Debug Pragma

 To see what’s being extracted, why, and every step along the optimization pipeline, add // debug to the top of any file.
 Adding // debug-verbose will show even more information, including more granular timings.

-If you're developing in your design system package that is built with @tamagui/build, esbuild will strip this banner.
-You can try using //! debug (esbuild only preserves comments at the top that start with //!), but still occasionally esbuild will insert a helpers above the comment, breaking it, so be sure to check the built file in dist/jsx.
+If you’re developing in your design system package that is built with @tamagui/build, esbuild will strip this banner.
+You can try using //! debug (esbuild only preserves comments at the top that start with //!), but still occasionally esbuild will insert a helper above the comment, breaking it, so be sure to check the built file in dist/jsx.

-Debug prop
+Debug Prop

 import { Button } from 'tamagui'